tianhaoz95/developer-note/dev-ops-tricks/remote-server-control/super-micro-bmc.md

 There are 3 ways to use the BMC on a SuperMicro motherboard: through vanilla SSH, through a CLI provided by SuperMicro, and through web browser.

+## Server Can Be Remotely Controlled with Vanilla SSH

+This is most likely what you are going to use.
+It sound primitive at first, but that's the beauty of it.

 ## How to Power Cycle
 ```bash
 ssh ADMIN@10.23.53.114                 # The default username and password for SuperMicro are ADMIN